-Information about the council's Environmental Management System, Eco-Management and Audit Scheme (EMAS) accreditation, Environmental Policy, and Environmental Statement, plus details of how the council manages its impacts on the environment and deals with pollution.
+Information about the council's Environmental Management System, Environmental Policy, and Environmental Statement, plus details of how the council manages its impacts on the environment and deals with pollution.

 We use an Environmental Management System and Environmental Policy to manage the effects of our operations and services on the natural environment, both locally and beyond.
 We are also committed, where practical, to encouraging and supporting others to reduce their own environmental impacts, and to continuously improving the environment for the benefit of residents, employees, businesses and visitors.

 An Environmental Management System (EMS) is a structured framework which is used by organisations to manage their significant environmental impacts, performance and responsibilities.

 We operate an EMS which meets the requirements of ISO14001:2004 as explained further down this page.

 For more information about ISO14001, please follow the link below to the IEMA website:

 IEMA (external website - opens in new window)

 The Environmental Policy explains how we intend to improve the quality of life in the East Riding by ensuring that local communities are healthy, thriving, prosperous, safe and environmentally sustainable.
 Each year, we produce an Environmental Statement to report our progress against the objectives in the Environmental Policy.

 The current Environmental Policy was adopted in October 2017 and draws together all strands of environmental work across the council to guide our organisation towards continuous environmental improvement.
 It covers work areas including climate change, the natural environment, the built environment, and sustainable resource management.